milovanderlinden/blackarch-site/_posts/2015-12-05-new-mirror.md

 ---
 layout: post
-title: New mirror added in Germany!
+title: Mirror in Germany
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [RWTH Aachen University](http://ftp.halifax.rwth-aachen.de/) for becoming a mirror.